(5496) 1973 NA

-(5496) 1973 NA, is a very eccentric and heavily tilted asteroid, classified as near-Earth object of the Apollo group, approximately 2 kilometers in diameter.
+(5496) 1973 NA, is a very eccentric and heavily tilted asteroid, classified as a near-Earth object of the Apollo group, approximately 2 kilometers in diameter.
 It was discovered on 4 July 1973, by American astronomer Eleanor Helin at the U.S. Palomar Observatory in California.
 At the time of its discovery, it was the most highly inclined minor planet known to exist.
 It may be the parent body of the Quadrantids.